 Sales and Use Tax Return

 If you sell cannabis, you’ll need to file regular sales and use tax returns to report your sales.
-However, even if you don’t have taxable transactions to report, you’ll still have to file your sales and use tax return.
+However, even if you don’t have taxable transactions to report, you’ll still have to file your sales and use tax returns.
 Also, you still must report your activities to the CDTFA.

 Cannabis Tax Return in California